What are the different types of advocates in South Africa?

 A Senior Advocate is generally unlikely to act in a major court case without the assistance of a Junior Advocate.
 An experienced practising advocate could further agree to act as Training Supervisor to candidate legal practitioners (“pupils”) who desires to become advocates.

-It is roughly estimated that there are between 2000- 3000 practising advocates in South Africa.
+It is roughly estimated (in 2020) that there are between 2000- 3000 practising advocates in South Africa.
 All practising advocates should appear on the roll of legal practitioners kept by the Legal Practice Council on their website.

 South Africa can be proud of our various very talented advocates!
 We also invite and hope more advocates will join the “Lawyers Working From Home” platform soon to enable attorneys and clients to find and connect more easily with the right advocates fast in all regions.